 school.
 In total, over $27,000 in prize and implementation money is available to students and schools

-For first place in the contest, Taylor won $1,000 for herself and $1,000 for her school, Foresthill.
+For first place in the contest, Rory and Rae won $1,000 for themselves and $1,000 for their school, George Washington Carver School of Arts and Sciences.
 In total, students compete for over $6,000 cash rewards and participating schools are eligible for over $11,000 cash rewards.
-Agrium also provides $10,000 in funding to help implement students’ ideas.
+Nutrien also provides $10,000 in funding to help implement students’ ideas.

-“The purpose of the contest is simple,” says Agrium Inc. program advisor Lindsey Metheral.
-“Our goal is to encourage students to learn about their local watershed and be inspired to make improvements to the land, air and water.
+"The purpose of the contest is simple," says Nutrien’s Senior Manager of Community Relations and Investment, Rose Lecky.
+"Our goal is to encourage students to learn about their local watershed and be inspired to make improvements to the land, air and water.
 With community and school support, we have seen the creativity and determination students have for protecting and preserving the environment.
-It’s inspiring when they turn their ideas into reality.”
+It’s inspiring when they turn their ideas into reality."

 Each year more projects are implemented with the help of community resources and environmental organizations.
 Anyone who enters the contest is eligible for funding to complete his/ her project.
 "Seeing students implement their projects is truly impressive.
 Caring for Our Watersheds not only encourages youth-led ideas, but helps make them happen," says Beth Del Real of Center for Land-Based Learning.